benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/network.md

 [How Does Browser Work in 2019 (cabulous.medium.com)](https://cabulous.medium.com/how-does-browser-work-in-2019-part-ii-navigation-342b27e56d7b)

-## Learning Objectives

-- Learn about HTML Injection more.

 ## Active Directory

 The core of any Windows Domain is the Active Directory Domain Service (AD DS).